dinoradulovic/k8s-create-flux-cd/README.md

 ## Boostraping Flux

-Installs Flux on the target cluster.
+Installs FluxCD on the target cluster.

-Creates GitHub repository and commits the flux manifests, which then get applied to the cluster and install Flux.
+Creates GitHub repository and commits the flux manifests, which then get applied to the cluster and install FluxCD.

 > ***Important***  This is not the same as applying Kubernetes manifests to define your app infrastructure (that is the next step).
-This is just the way of installing Flux.
+This is just the way of installing FluxCD.
-Basically, Flux is applying GitOps on itself here - it creates a Git repo containing files that will be added to the cluster in order to install Flux.
+Basically, FluxCD is applying GitOps on itself here - it creates a Git repo containing files that will be added to the cluster in order to install FluxCD.

 ## Creating Flux Sources and Kustomizations